cls-cdema/cls-deployment/README.md

 >  sudo ./3._configure_ssl.sh

-# CLS Phase 1 Server update instruction
+# CLS Phase 1: Updating Servers

 1. Run shell script file **1\.setup_server.sh** file with "update" argument.
 There may be several user confirmations during setup process.
 If system asked to restart services for outdated kernel/ services, it needs to select all.